dfinity/grant-rfps/README.md

 ## Contact

-If you have any questions, please approach us in the [grants channel](https://discord.com/channels/748416164832608337/835198109473570817) on the Internet Computer Developer Discord.
+If you have any questions, or want to suggest a RFP or a bounty, please approach us in the [grants channel](https://discord.com/channels/748416164832608337/835198109473570817) on the Internet Computer Developer Discord.